kriss3/dotNetPlaygound/README.md

 - Two action items: remove ConsoleApp1 and ConAppExcercises projects.
 - Add project for regex.
   Add fundamental patterns for regex in C#
+- Experiment with regex and json response for variety of response string